 Williamson Chong Architects founding partner Donald Chong has a long list of go-to products to share, but he can’t help but first rave about his hometown of Toronto, where he still lives and works.
 Visitors looking for great architecture, he says, would be remiss not to include—in addition to Ludwig Mies van der Rohe’s Toronto-Dominion Centre

 Not surprisingly, Chong gravitates to materials and products with which “we can conspire to design something that ultimately leads us to better cities.”
 Wood is a favorite medium for its versatility and resiliency.
 “It weathers and patinas in a way that reminds us that materials and spaces should only appreciate,” he says.
 His litmus test for good design is simple: “Can it last?”
 When specifying or designing a furniture piece, for instance, he’ll mull over its construction: “If you can build it well, you can make it last.”
 After all, in a pedestrian-friendly city such as Toronto, he says, “it’s better to have a good table than a good car.”

-Wanda is the senior editor of technology, practice, and products for ARCHITECT.
-She holds a B.S. civil engineering from Michigan State University, an S.M. building technology from MIT, and an M.A. journalism from Syracuse University.
-Wanda has worked in the AEC industry for a decade and written for Men's Health, University Business, and ASID Icon.
+Wanda Lau, LEED AP, is the editor of tech, practice, and products for ARCHITECT and Architectural Lighting.
+Along with 10 years of AEC experience, she holds a B.S. in civil engineering from Michigan State University, an S.M. in building technology from MIT, and an M.A. in journalism from Syracuse University's Newhouse School.
+Her work has appeared in Men's Health, ASID Icon, and University Business.
 Follow her on Twitter.